-- A signed compliance statement that the club is operating its program in accordance with District 6630, O-E Multi district, and RI Policies as applicable. - Confirmation that volunteers will be prohibited from contact with program participants until a written application, interview, reference check, and criminal background check have been conducted and clearance for unsupervised continued contact with program participants has been issued. - For Clubs participating in RYE: All club materials that advertise the RYE program, including brochures, applications, policies, and websites.
+- A signed compliance statement that the club is operating its program in accordance with District 6630, O-E Multi district, and RI Policies as applicable. - Confirmation that volunteers will be prohibited from contact with program participants until a written application, interview, reference check, and criminal background check have been conducted and clearance for Unsupervised access to a child/children with program participants has been issued. - For Clubs participating in RYE: All club materials that advertise the RYE program, including brochures, applications, policies, and websites.
 Provide a list of services in the area (rape and suicide hotlines, alcohol and drug awareness programs for teenagers, relevant law enforcement agencies, community services, private services, etc.). - Any club youth-protection training materials